 Reflect, today, upon the depth of your love for God and how well you express it to Him.
 Make a choice to express your love for God in a triple way.
 Let it be deep, sincere and irrevocable.
 The Lord will receive this heartfelt act and return it to you a hundredfold.

-Lord, You do know that I love You.
+My loving Lord, You do know that I love You.
 You also know how weak I am.
 Let me hear Your invitation to express my love for You and my desire for Your mercy.
 May I offer this love and desire to the fullest extent.
 Jesus, I trust in You.